I’m Debs Jenkins, I help experts reinvent themselves by packaging what they already know.

-During her career she has interviewed over 1,000 engineers, managers and directors helping companies such as Siemens, Mitsubishi and Toyota find the right people for their projects.
+During her engineering career she worked at BT Fulcrum, Apricot Computers and Mitsubishi Electric.
+She has interviewed over 1,000 engineers, managers and directors helping companies such as Siemens, Mitsubishi and Toyota find the right people for their projects.

 She authored or co-authored 10 books on marketing, including The Gorillas Want Bananas and The Wealthy Author.
-She has written hundreds of articles on Spain at her blog www.NativeSpain.com and is the author of the popular (now in its third edition) Going Native in Murcia guide book.
-Her most recent book is a dual-language cookery book, Spanish Village Cooking – Recetas Del Campo.
+She has written hundreds of articles on Spain at her blog www.NativeSpain.com and is the author of the popular (now in its fourth edition) Going Native in Murcia guide book.
+She wrote a dual-language cookery book, Spanish Village Cooking – Recetas Del Campo.
+Her most recent book is: The Little Book of Big Decisions.

-Debbie is bilingual (English & Spanish) and lives in Spain with her cats, dogs and horses.
+Debbie is bilingual (English & Spanish) and lives in Spain with her cats, dogs, goats and horses.

 All I ever wanted to do when I was a kid was be a writer.
 I had all these notebooks that I’d start writing in and then lose somewhere under a pile of bike bits, test tubes or a lock of Barbie Hairstyling Hair… I always got A+ in English Literature & Language for all my essays.
 I was a right swot.